ryanrodemoyer/ryanrodemoyer.github.io/_posts/2023-11-25-prompt-engineering-for-humans.md

 ---
 layout: post
 title: Prompt Engineering for Humans
+hook: What can we learn from a skilled prompt engineer that can be applied to our human interactions?
 ---

 Unless you've been completely disconnected from recent tech advancements, you're likely aware of the surge in generative artificial intelligence systems (GAIS) like ChatGPT, Stable Diffusion, Bard, Claude, and Midjourney.
 These systems, at their core, comprehend text and generate new content in forms of text, computer code, images, or videos.
 The current state-of-the-art in GAI leverages humanity's collective works, introducing a new era of content analysis and generation.
 The quality of results is determined by the clarity and quality of the questions we ask and demands we place on the system.
 Asking poorly worded questions, omitting details or jumbling too many things into a single request will produce low quality results.
 On the contrary, learning to adapt requests so the system can shine will produce stunning results that were once thought only possible in science fiction.
 This leads to an intriguing question: How can we apply the strategies for maximizing outputs from these AI systems to enhance our human interactions and experiences?